nssalas04/hello-gist604b/docs/learning-log.md

 ## What I Learned
 In this assignment, I learned:
-- [Describe 2-3 key things you learned about GitHub]
-- How to create a repository
+- How to create a repository and create files within
-- How to create files in a repository
+- How to re-run workflows
-- How to test python code
+- How to submit bugs, enhancements and documentation issues
--
-- [How Issues help teams collaborate]
-- [Why documentation matters in open source projects]
+- Issues helps teammates collaborate by providing a clear and simple method of discussing issues with a workflow regarding specific topics.
+- Documentation is important to understand what has been done with the repository and any changes that have been made to the workflow.

 ## Challenges and Solutions
-[Describe 1-2 challenges you faced and how you overcame them.
-Examples: creating folders in GitHub, understanding the two-repository workflow, writing markdown]
+I had trouble figuring out the GitHub Actions.
+It took me awhile to realize where I needed to re-run the action, but now that I know where its at and how to get to that point, it should not be a problem.

 ## Connection to My GIS Career
-[Explain in 2-3 sentences how GitHub skills will help you in your GIS career.
-Think about portfolio building, collaboration, contributing to open source projects]
+GitHub skills are important to my GIS career because collaboration is a big component.
+It allows people to contribute to a project in different ways.
+This assignment also mirrors real projects and it will help me grow in that aspect.

 ## Open Source Workflow Understanding
 Creating my own repository (`hello-gist604b`) mirrors the open source contribution process.
 In real projects, developers fork existing repositories, make improvements, and submit contributions - similar to how I created this repository and linked it to the assignment system.